Equipping you for the fourth revolution in journalism

 And, because this is a revolution, MMJ can’t stand still.
 So, while the textbook will remain a guide to the unchanging principles of good practice, in whatever medium you operate, the online versions will be constantly updated to take in new technologies – new software, hardware and ways of doing journalism.

-MMJ 2nd edition is published on October 14 2015
+MMJ 2nd edition is available now

 And in the USA